sangria-graphql/sangria-graphql.github.io/learn.md

 val stream: Observable[JsValue] = Executor.execute(schema, query)
 ```

-We are importing `ExecutionScheme.Stream` to instruct the executor to return a stream of results instead of `Future` of a single result.
+We are importing `ExecutionScheme.Stream` to instruct the executor to return a stream of results instead of a `Future` of a single result.
-Stream will emit following elements (order may be different):
+The stream will emit the following elements (the order may be different):

 ```json
 {